giuliodn/flaskr-continued/README.md

 At the end of the tutorial you're left with some "homework": suggestions to extend the blog application and improve your skills.

-In this repository I'll do my best to fullfil those suggestions and, at the same time, add some more features and change (improve ?) the look and feel of the application.
+In this repository I'll do my best to fullfil those suggestions:
-For the latest I'll use the popular framework **Boostrap (vers.
-4)** to change the appearence of the blog.

-Here's the list of Flask's team suggestions:

 * A detail view to show a single post.
 Click a post’s title to go to its page.